-However, experience itself is not the only critical factor.
+However, the experience itself is not the only critical factor.

-We build our team with different levels of experience in mind, looking for juniors and seniors that possess skills required by a particular project.
+We make our team with different experience levels in mind, looking for juniors and seniors with skills required by a particular project.
 Talent, mindset, and cultural fit are just as important because they're the traits that channel the professional growth of our team members.

-It might come as a surprise that we talk about people skills when hiring developers.
+It might be a surprise that we discuss people skills when hiring developers.
 It goes without saying that these skills are often ignored or neglected in our industry.
 But at Sunscrapers, they are essential.

 Our experience shows that our clients need developers who can work smoothly as a team.
-That's why we look for team players who simply enjoy working with others and can efficiently contribute to the group effort, putting the interest of the group before their own.
+That's why we look for team players who simply enjoy working with others and can efficiently contribute to the group effort, putting the group's interest before their own.

 There's no place for people with oversized egos or negative mindsets in our team.
-We avoid hiring these personalities because such individuals spend time on creating conflicts or engaging in pointless discussions about politics, preventing the team from achieving its goals and building amazing products.
+We refrain from hiring these personalities because such individuals create conflicts or engage in pointless political discussions, preventing the team from achieving its goals and building unique products.

-Communication is also critical to us since we often work remotely with our clients and in our day-to-day work deal with complex, non-trivial things.
-We hire developers who with such skills in mind to avoid communication pitfalls and ensure smooth collaboration with our clients.
+Communication is also critical to us since we often work remotely with our clients and, in our day-to-day work, deal with complex, non-trivial things.
+We hire developers with such skills to avoid communication pitfalls and ensure smooth collaboration with our clients.

 - Concise saves you time and helps avoid misinterpretations;

-- Precise because precision matters a lot – even the smallest decisions can have a huge impact on our work (for example, gathering technical debt).
+- Precise because precision matters a lot – even the smallest decisions can significantly impact our work (for example, gathering technical debt).

-But we also believe that there's no thing such as too much communication.
-If something isn't clear, we do our best to nail down the problem and explain the subject at hand.
+But we also believe there's no such thing as too much communication.
+If something needs clarification, we do our best to nail down the problem and explain the subject.